KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

 ### Automatic looping

-The above example still places the user's code in the middle of the loop.
+The above example still nests the user's code in the middle of the loop.
-Python provides the `for` statement to fix this. `for` will do the iteration automagically, turning manual iteration:
+Python provides the `for` statement to remedy this. `for` will handle all iteration steps automagically, turning this loop:

 ```python
 # loop over collection